-The Town of Marana Water Department (Marana Water) provides water services to over 10,000 households and businesses, and water reclamation services to over 5,000 customers.
+The Town of Marana Water Department (Marana Water) provides water services to over 12,000 households and businesses, and water reclamation services to over 7,500 customers.
 The Town is one of Arizona's fastest-growing municipalities.
-In 2020 Marana's population was estimated to be over 50,000 and is anticipated to reach 75,000 by 2040.
-The majority of this growth is anticipated to rely on Marana Water for water and wastewater service.
+In 2024 Marana's population was estimated closer to 60,000 and is anticipated to reach 75,000 by 2040.
+The majority of this growth is anticipated to rely on Marana Water for water and wastewater services.
 Marana Water strives to manage water resources in a cost-effective and responsible manner to sustain growth in an environmentally friendly manner.